OZTaekOppa/FastaHandler/README.md

 		+ --input-seq: Indicate an input single-line fasta file and its path (accept reverse complement sequences)
 		+ --input-pattern: Indicate an input text file and its path to find and filter a specific sequence pattern (accept reverse complement sequences)
 		+ --input-length: Indicate a length size to filter out
-		+ --out: Indicate an output fasta file after filtering the length size (intergr only)
+		+ --out: Indicate an output fasta file after filtering the length size (integer only)
-		+ --t: Specify thread numbers (intergr only)
+		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)